“While content is king, a queen, email is needed to complete its kingdom.”

-Is it a type of marketing that provides help to consumers promptly.
+Is it a type of marketing that helps consumers quickly find what they are looking for.
 Consumers are looking for real-time value, and a campaign they care about when they open the message.
 Does the email provide relevancy?
 If not, what can you do differently?

 Relevance in Time and Location